giosil/bookme/README.md

 - Create proper datasources in application server
 - Deploy `bookme.war`
 - Launch `http://localhost:8080/wrapp`
 - Enter credentials on the login page.
-The development configuration does not include credential checking.
+In the development configuration the system does not check.

 ## Contributors